Ninety Mile Beach, Victoria: Tourism

 Ninety Mile Beach attracts a large number of visitors each year and offers a wide variety of activities such as camping, picnicking, whale watching, and beach and water-based activities.
 The beach has golden sand, with crashing waves and a natural bush environment.

 It is part of the Ninety Mile Beach Marine National Park, which covers 2,750 hectares and 5 km of coastline, 30 km south of Sale.
 There are basic camping facilities within the park at Emu Bight, as well as accommodation at Seaspray and Lakes Entrance.

 Rotamah Island, which is part of the Lakes National Park, has a large bird observatory, and can be visited by boat from Paynesville, about 6 km away.

-Coastal towns of Woodside, Lochsport, Seaspray, Golden Beach and Lakes Entrance are popular tourist towns, attracting large numbers of visitors during the warmer months.
+Coastal towns of Woodside, Loch Sport, Seaspray, Golden Beach and Lakes Entrance are popular tourist towns, attracting large numbers of visitors during the warmer months.
 Woodside, Seaspray and Lakes Entrance have life saving beach patrols during the summer season.

 Surf fishing is a key drawcard for the area, with main varieties of fish including snapper, flathead and gummy sharks.
 Port Albert, McLoughlins Beach, Lochsport and Lakes Entrance have jetties and temporary berthing facilities.

 Ecology

 The beach's length ensures that the waves break too close to the beach for good surfing, and there are strong rip currents and cross-currents that make conditions rather hazardous.
 The local authorities recommend that anyone who wishes to swim should do so at Woodside, Seaspray and Lakes Entrance, which have life saving beach patrols during the summer season.

 The beach is believed to be the fourth longest uninterrupted beach in the world, behind Praia do Cassino on the Brazilian southern coast, Padre Island on the US Gulf Coast and Eighty Mile Beach in Western Australia, which is actually 140 mi long.

-Wild horses were introduced to the park after the islands were explored to help eat and trample down small areas of bush so it could be more easily explored but they were left unchecked and their numbers quickly increased.
-Their large numbers grew and over time started to cause concern as environmental damage became an issue, but once the park was established as a national heritage the horses were rounded up and transported back across to the mainland.